mrnyby/i2wd-workshop/js-basics.md

 ## Types

 Like any programming language, JavaScript has a set of __types__ used to describe all of the __variables__ or data flowing through your program.
 Unlike statically typed languages like C or Java, developers don't need to explicitly tell JavaScript the type of a variable.
+To put it in technical terms, JavaScript is __dynamically typed__ rather than __statically typed__.

 Below is a list of __variable declarations__ demonstrating JavaScript's basic variable types.
 To the left of the `=` is the variable __name__, to the right is the variable __value__.